CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 ```
 Now, if no event triggers for one second, the event `"Timeout"` is thrown.

-Pass `seconds` to specify how quickly a timeout occurs:
+Pass `seconds` to specify how long it takes for a timeout to occur:
 ```py
 w = sg.Window(layout).init_timeout(key= "Timeout", seconds= 3.5)
 ```
-Tipp: You shouldn't set this to less than `0.5`.
+Tipp: You shouldn't set this to less than `0.5`, it's really starting to show then.
+Also, the timing might not be precise, so don't use it as a timer.

 The timeout can be activated/deactivated by setting `w.timeout_active` to `True`/`False`:
 ```py